 Madu River estuary: Best for backwaters

-Madu river is one of the most popular Sri Lanka tourist places on the island, which is located close the most beach resort on the west coast.
-On clear and sunny days, hundreds of travelers passing the mangrove tunnel, which is about a 50 meters long strange formation of mangrove in shape of a tunnel that barely, can accommodate a small motorboat; in the tunnel it is dark and silent yet little bit creepy, even it is for a few minutes you can easily forget that you are surrounded by 21 million people.
+Madu river is one of the most popular Sri Lanka tourist places on the island, and among the 5 beautiful places to visit in Sri Lanka, which is located close the most beach resort on the west coast.
+On clear and sunny days, hundreds of travellers passing the mangrove tunnel, which is about a 50 meters long strange formation of mangrove in shape of a tunnel that barely, can accommodate a small motorboat; in the tunnel, it is dark and silent yet little bit creepy, even it is for a few minutes you can easily forget that you are surrounded by 21 million people.

 A crowd of mangrove roots shoot up from the muddy ground whiles thousands of mangroves and various veins sit everywhere where there is a little room, making the tunnel.
 The speed of the boat turns down as it enters the tunnel and travellers start to take photos of the strange mangrove formation.
 After about 10 minutes we enter the mainstream again and float deep into the estuary, every now and then our boat swings for a brief period as the other boats pass by.
 The wind blows through the mangroves and the palms onshore; making the leaves tap each other, while the sound of pirith chanting from the temple in the nearby island spreads over the wetland.